votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** vx-central-scan-frontend, vx-precinct-scan-frontend
 ### ballot-package-files-read-from-usb
 **Type:** [user-action](#user-action)
-**Description:** List of ballot packages read from usb and displayed to user to import to machine.
+**Description:** List of ballot packages read from usb and displayed to user to load to machine.
 **Machines:** vx-central-scan-frontend, vx-precinct-scan-frontend
 ### ballot-package-load-from-usb-complete
 **Type:** [user-action](#user-action)